Skip to content

 Choosing and buying the right Japanese sake glass

-Type of sake Optimal Aromatic gain Ideal temperature
+Type of sake Recommended container For what Ideal temperature

 What are the most popular sake glasses?